Category Archives: Net Worth

 Cash & Savings Account

 Cash and savings accounts consists of a small sum of cash at home, our online savings accounts balance and stablecoins that we earn interest on.
 It does not include our checking account balance that we use to pay our bills each month.
-Our savings decreased $68,921.27 this month to a total of $25,696.43.
-We pulled a large sum out to do a short term investment in cyptocurrencies.
-We plan to replenish our savings when we sell in a couple of months or so.
+Our savings increased $522.77 this month to a total of $66,210.57.

 College Savings Accounts